ObjectModules/monitor/README.md

 This a new idea on how to do hyip analysis to get the hyips rating and scam monitor displayed in a simple way as possible so everyone can follow, thus we presented it online on a Google Spreadsheet.

-Please see the official explanation the link below to check it:
+Please see the official explanation on the link below:
 https://tophyipmonitor.wordpress.com/hyip-rating/

 ***